CNES/Pandora2D/docs/source/exploring_the_field/refining_disparity.rst

 So, the refinement step involves transforming a pixel disparity map into a sub-pixel disparity map.

-Two methods are available in pandora2d:
+Three methods are available in pandora2d:

 - Interpolation
 - Optical flow
-- Dichotomy
+- Dichotomy (python version)

 .. warning::
     The optical flow method is still in an experimental phase.